 I walk around the van closing all of the doors.
 Dark Glasses is still following me.

 I get in the van, start it up and as badly as I would love to say I peeled out in a cloud of dust, I slowly merge into traffic and head for Austin.

 I’ve always had problems at government-run checkpoints.
 Hell, I even get hassled at the produce checkpoint at the California-Oregon border.
 I don’t like having a bunch of heavily armed people escorting me anywhere.
 The TSA people never bother me at airports because as lame as some of them might be, they aren’t armed.

 The rest of the drive to Austin is uneventful, thank God.

 Another day in the life…

 Hell yes!
-I want to order Road Dog right now for $16.95 + Free Shipping (for a limited time)
+I want to order Road Dog right now for $16.95 + Free Shipping (US Only)